syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

      public string DisplayPicture { get; set; }
 }

-// Creating an instance for resource mapping.
+//Creating an instance for the resource mapping.
 ResourceMapping resourceMapping = new ResourceMapping();

 // Mapping the custom data fields.